-Relocation is discouraged in the middle of assessment, plan development, or retraining.
-If you’re going to move; it’s best to move between one, but not during, one of these phases.
+Relocation is discouraged in the middle of assessment or plan development, or retraining.
+If you’re going to move; it’s best to move between, but not during, one of these phases.
 Your benefits could stop if you move while you are in an approved retraining plan and you aren’t available to participate.

-If you need legal counsel regarding your L&I benefits, contact Seattle Workers’ Comp attorney Christopher Sharpe today.
+If you need to speak with an attorney regarding your L&I benefits, call me Seattle Workers’ Comp attorney Christopher Sharpe.